google/reftable/README.md

 =

 An experimental implementation in C is under the directory c/ .
-It implements ref records and single reftables only.
+It implements ref records, the obj index, and merged reftables.
+It lacks support for reflog blocks.

 DISCLAIMER
 ==========